A Day to Remember

 A day to remember

-an extended performance poem due to tour the uk in 2018
+an extended performance poem on the theme of remembrance

 In 2015 Toby was commissioned by director Jesse Jones (National Theatre, Bristol Old Vic) who was in residence at Royal & Derngate Theatre in Northampton, to write and perform this commemorative work in the centenary year of the Battle of Aubers Ridge.